-Well, many parents who have difficulties with their mental health do wonder whether it is right to share this with their child.
-Maybe you're one of these parents.
-You may wonder whether your child has noticed your symptoms, what they might think about it, or perhaps they've not noticed anything at all, or that it is the wrong thing to do.
+Well, many parents who have difficulties with their mental health wonder whether it is right to share this with their child.
+Maybe you’re one of these parents.
+You may wonder whether your child has noticed your symptoms but maybe they’ve not noticed anything at all.

 But on the other hand, studies have shown that communicating your mental health struggles to your child will help him/her to cope better.
 A/Professor Jane Sturges from Yale University in her book Health and Social Work argues that “Talking with (children) about mental illness and eliciting their feelings can help them adapt to stress and may in some cases prevent permanent emotional disturbance”.
 It helps them to understand those changes they’ve observed in you and reduce their worry that they are to blame.

-Ultimately the decision to speak with your child about what you are going through, is yours to make.
+However, the decision to speak with your child about what you are going through is yours to make.

 To make the right decision, you can ask yourself the following questions:

 - What are my concerns about speaking with my child?

 - What are the advantages and disadvantages of discussing my condition with my child?

 - Is now the right time to talk about it?

 - If we are do speak about it, what am I going to say?